Integration of external software

 Auto-detection of applications

-One is the method autodetect().
-This method tries a set of pre-defined commands and, if any works, set it as the command to run the corresponding application:
+The method autodetect() tries a set of pre-defined commands and, if any works, set it as the command to run the corresponding application:

 >>> egglib.wrappers.paths.autodetect(verbose=True)